-- Do not try to drive vehicle unless "TRAVEL" light is glowing with ignition switch on. - Do not try to drive the vehicle until the air suspension system has built up sufficient pressure if you have used the coach leveling system or have used the DUMP button to manually exhaust the air suspension system. - Do not rely only upon the warning lights to indicate when jacks are up.
+- Do not try to drive vehicle unless "TRAVEL" light is glowing with ignition switch on. - Do not rely only upon the warning lights to indicate when jacks are up.
 It is the owner's responsibility to check that all jacks are up before moving the coach.